gradle/gradle/design-docs/play-support.md

 - When the tasks start a deployment, stop the deployment before rebuilding, or reload if supported by the deployment.
 - If previous build started any service, stop that service before rebuilding.
-- Collect up all input files as build runs.
 - Deprecate reload properties from Jetty tasks, as they don't work well and are replaced by this general mechanism.
 - Don’t bother with performance test for now.
 Add tooling API + daemon stress tests later.
 - Just use Java 7 watcher for now.
 We can improve performance on OS X and Windows later.